 The use of the polarizing filters to obtain polarimetric quantities is described in West et. al. (2010).
 The NAC contains three polarizers with orientation offsets of 60 degrees.
 They can be used together to determine intensity, degree and angle of linear polarization.
-The WAC contains two orthogonal polarizers which can be used to determine intensity and Stokes parameter Q. CISSCAL does not currently contain built-in functionality for calculating these quantities from polarized images.
-However, it does apply a polarization correction factor such that summing a set of images taken in orthogonally polarized filters will produce an intensity identical to that measured in the corresponding unpolarized filter combination.
+The WAC contains two orthogonal polarizers that can be used to determine intensity and the Stokes parameter Q. Included with